-The Board of Directors approved the Financial Statements on a going concern basis despite the 2020 loss of €17,054 thousand.
+The Board of Directors approved the Financial Statements on a going concern basis despite the 2020 loss as restated of €25,517 thousand.
 This analysis takes into account:

-- Cash and cash equivalents as of December 31, 2020 amounted to €5.8 million. - Liquid investments recorded under current financial assets (Short-term deposit) amounted to €12.5 million as of December 31, 2020; - The potential use of a funding line of convertible notes set up with Atlas that could lead up to additional funding of up to € 15 million (see Note 12.2); and - The net proceeds of the Initial Public Offering on February 10, 2021 on Nasdaq Capital Market of approximately \$16.35 million (or €13.49 million) after deducting underwriting discounts and commissions, management fee, and other offering expenses payable by the Company (see Note 23).
+- Cash and cash equivalents as of December 31, 2020 amounted to €5.8 million. - Liquid investments recorded under current financial assets (Short-term deposit) amounted to €12.5 million as of December 31, 2020; - The potential use of a funding line of convertible notes set up with Atlas (2020 Atlas contract) that could lead up to additional funding of up to € 15 million (see Note 13.2); and - The net proceeds of the U.S. Initial Public Offering, which closed on February 12, 2021, of approximately \$16.35 million (or €13.49 million) after deducting underwriting discounts and commissions, management fee, and other offering expenses payable by the Company (see Note 24).